dmfrodrigues/dmfrodrigues.github.io/_posts/2020-07-14-ubuntu-tipsntricks.md

 4. Run `sudo update-grub`.
 5. Reboot the computer.

-## Add git branch name to shell prompt
+## Add Git branch name to shell prompt

 While git is already supported across several IDEs and programs in a graphical way, the shell interface still has a certain charm to it, aside from the fact you actually get to understand what those helpful IDE extensions are doing under the hood.